monacsb/Heart_disease_Analysis/README.md

 # Heart_disease_Analysis
-This project analyze a dataset consists of patient's records that are vulnerable to heart attack and non-heart attack.
+This project analyze a dataset consists of patient's records that are vulnerable to heart attack and non-heart attack. <br />

 # Description
 "According to World Health Organisation (WHO), every year around 17.9 million deaths are due to cardiovascular diseases (CVDs) predisposing CVD becoming the leading cause of death globally.CVDs are a group of disorders of the heart and blood vessels, if left untreated it may cause heart attack.
 Heart attack occurs due to the presence of obstruction of blood flow into the heart.
 The presence of blockage may be due to the accumulation of fat, cholesterol, and other substances.
-Despite treatment has improved over the years and most CVD’s pathophysiology have been elucidated, heart attack can still be fatal."
+Despite treatment has improved over the years and most CVD’s pathophysiology have been elucidated, heart attack can still be fatal." <br />

 As many scientists and researcher working on the prevention, as a data analyst we can do a little help too.

-This project basically gives you a prediction on dataset by developing a reliable model using a machine learning approach.
+This project basically gives you a prediction on dataset by developing a reliable model using a machine learning approach. <br />
-In this case, Logistic Regression is used in this project.
+In this case, Logistic Regression is used in this project. <br />

 To fine tune on our data, initial steps called Exploratory Data Analysis has been conducted. <br />
-This also, by understanding the insights of our data such by looking at **type of our data:** <br />
+This also, by understanding the insights of our data such by looking at <br />
+**type of our data:** <br />
 **df.info()**
 <class 'pandas.core.frame.DataFrame'>